 Frequency assignment must take into consideration both inter-service and intra-service requirements consistent with the assignment philosophy promulgated in RALI MS 42, RALI MS 22, RALI MS 40 and RALI MS 41 (where applicable).

-Inter-service coordination of PMP services with other radiocommunications services is not addressed in this document.
+Inter-service coordination of PMP services with other radiocommunications services is not addressed in this document, with the exception of spectrum-licensed services as detailed in section 5.6.
 This may be addressed, in some cases, by ITU-R Recommendations.
 However, because of the diversity and complexity of sharing situations which may arise, it is not possible to provide rigorous and explicit procedures covering all inter-service coordination requirements.
 In these cases, coordination should be performed in accordance with good engineering practice based on fundamental interference mitigation principles.

 Intra-service requirements form an essential element of the service model upon which frequency assignment requirements are based.
 They are detailed in the following paragraphs.
 The intra service frequency coordination procedure is also part of this policy framework and is outlined in section 5 of this RALI.